Learn Java Iterator – 3 Types of Iterator in Java

 • It is for a legacy class, and hence not a universal Java iterator.

-• The operations of removing cannot be performed.
+• The operations of removal cannot be performed.

 • Only forward iteration is possible.

-It is a general (universal) Java iterator as we can apply it to any collection object.
+It is a general (universal) Java iterator, as we can apply it to any collection object.
 By utilizing Java Iterator, we can perform both read and remove operations.
-It is an enhanced variant of Enumeration with the extra usefulness of expelling capacity of an element.
+It is an enhanced variant of Enumeration with the extra usefulness of the expelling capacity of an element.

-Iterator must be utilized at whatever point we need to identify elements in all collection structure actualized interfaces like Set, List, Queue, Deque and furthermore in every single executed class of Map interface.
-Generally, Java iterator is the main cursor accessible for whole collection Framework.
+Iterator must be utilized whenever we need to identify elements in all collection structure actualized interfaces like Set, List, Queue, Deque, and furthermore in every single executed class of the Map interface.
+Generally, Java iterators are the main cursor accessible for the whole collection Framework.

-We can make an Iterator operator by calling iterator() strategy show in Collection interface.
+We can make an Iterator operator by calling the iterator() strategy shown in the Collection interface.

 A Syntax of Java Iterator –